 Is ADHD a Disability in Ontario?

 Yes, ADHD is recognized as a disability in Ontario.
-Individuals experiencing significant challenges due to ADHD may be eligible for short-term and long-term disability benefits through private insurance or the Ontario Disability Support Program (ODSP).
+Individuals experiencing significant challenges due to ADHD may qualify for short-term and long-term disability benefits through private insurance or the Ontario Disability Support Program (ODSP).
 Both evaluate how ADHD affects your daily functioning and ability to work to determine eligibility for assistance.

 Is ADHD a Disability in Alberta?